VijayDamodharan/Snake/README.md

 # Beat-the-Goblins-
-A simple 2D game developed in Python using the pygame module.
+A simple 2D snake game developed in Python using the pygame module.